larspeterjeppesen/Backup_peers/README.md

 The android needs to keep a record of files that have already been transferred.
 In design this record, I have gone by the following principles:
 * Allow duplicate file names (Unneccessary for a single backup, but between backups we may have file `x` named `a` be altered/deleted, then introduce file `y` also named `a`.
 I want to have a copy of both files on my ubuntu machine, hence duplicate names must be allowed in the record.
 * Never transfer the same file twice (outside of error correction).

+To accomodate for these points, I have decided on a database where entries have the following data associated:
+* File name (including path) | Transfer date

+The following procedure checks whether a file has previously been transferred, and transfers it if not:
+* Locate all entries of file in database.
+* If not in database, transfer file, insert into database
+* Else:
+  * If file has not been modified since last transfer, move on to next file.
+  * Else transfer file and add a new entry.

+Given the scope of the project, the database is simply a txt-file where each new line contains an entry.

 Pi-side: